Warwick Railway: Providence and Worcester

 In 1979, the Warwick Railway began the process of selling their line to the Providence and Worcester Railroad (P&W).
 The Interstate Commerce Commission authorized the P&W to take over rail service starting August 14, 1979, citing the Warwick's "economic inability ... to continue operations".
 P&W formally took over the Warwick Railway in 1982, and designated the line its Warwick Industrial Track.
+Oscar Greene worked for the P&W as a locomotive engineer until retiring in 1983.
 Freight service was provided to a chemicals company and a plastics manufacturer until 1999, at which point no customers remained and the line was placed out of service.
 Following this point, no trains ran and the right of way became overgrown, leading local residents to trim plant growth and plant their own vegetation, including trees and shrubs.

 In late 2016, Providence and Worcester work crews arrived and began restoring the right of way ahead of a potential return of the tracks to active use, removing all vegetation.
 This upset local residents, who appealed to the Cranston mayor to intervene; he was unable to do so, as railroad right of ways are regulated by the state and federal governments.
 Subsequently, representatives from P&W and the prospective customer, a waste oil processing company, attended a meeting with local residents to listen to their concerns about safety and noise.
 Customer Clean Harbors projected service would run two to three days per week, beginning in early 2017.
 As of March 2022, the line is indicated as active on P&W's website.